Srijal97/Personal-Website/_projects/2020_rezoom.md

 ---
 layout: page
-title: Full-time at SP Product Development Cell
+title: Project ReZoom
-description: Several embedded control and power electronic applications developed.
+description: Developing Autonomous Electric Scooters
 img: assets/img/2019_PDC_batt_charger.jpg
-importance: 6
+importance: 7
 category: work
 ---

 After I graduated with a Bachelor's in Electronics Engineering in May 2019, I worked for an year at the Product Development Cell of my institute with Dr. Y.S.
 Rao and Dr. Rajendra Sawant.
-We undertook consultancy projects from the industry, and I led the development of these projects with support from my professors and undergraduate student interns.
+We undertook consultancy projects from the industry, and I led the development of these projects with support from my professors and some undergraduate student interns.
 I worked on four such projects during that time.

 ## High Power Battery Charger